 Instructions

 - Transfer the dough to a smooth work surface and knead until a smooth dough forms, about 3-4 minutes.
 The dough should be smooth and slightly tacky (but not sticky).
-If needed, add more flour or non-dairy milk (1 Tablespoon at a time) to reach your desired consistency.
+If needed, add more flour or milk (1 Tablespoon at a time) to reach your desired consistency.

 - Transfer the dough to a large greased bowl and cover with plastic wrap.
 Let rise for about 90 minutes, or until doubled in size.